broadinstitute/computational-resources/01_Introduction/02_GitHub/01_GitHub_101.md

 [Github](https://github.com/) is a code hosting platform for version control and collaboration.
 GitHub lets collaborators code review, contribute, and report bugs on your projects.
 It is based on the Git version control system.
 GitHub can also be used to keep a version of your code on the cloud.
-There are few other code hosting platforms such as SourceForge, Bitbucket and GitLab.
+There are afew other code hosting platforms such as SourceForge, Bitbucket and GitLab.

 GitHub user accounts are free and can be created [here](https://github.com)